amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 1. Sign in to Vendor Central using the credentials that you used to [register as a developer](#registering-as-a-developer).

-2. Go to the Developer Central page: https://vendorcentral.amazon.com/sellingpartner/developerconsole.
+2. In the **Integration** menu, click **API Integration**.

-    The **Developer Central** page will appear.
+   The **Developer Central** page appears.

-    **Note**: The link to the developer console page above is for the US marketplace.
-To create a URL for another marketplace, start with the base URL for Vendor Central for that marketplace, and then append `/sellingpartner/developerconsole`.

-    For example, the base URL for Vendor Central for the UK marketplace is `https://vendorcentral.amazon.co.uk`, so the URL for the developer console page is `https://vendorcentral.amazon.co.uk/sellingpartner/developerconsole`.

 3. Follow the instructions to register your application.

-    **Important**: If you have not already filled out the Developer Registration Application Form (DRAF), you will be instructed to complete this form before you can register your application.
+   **Note**: If you have not already filled out the Developer Registration Application Form (DRAF), you will be instructed to complete this form before you can register your application.
 You will be able to register your application once you have been granted a role.
 Check your DRAF Case ID to track the status of your submission.

+   **Important**: When registering your application, the IAM ARN that you provide must be for the IAM entity to which you attached the IAM policy from  [Step 3.
+Create an IAM policy](#Step-3-Create-an-IAM-policy).
+In this workflow, that IAM entity is the IAM role from [Step 4.
+Create an IAM role](#Step-4-Create-an-IAM-role).
+If you register your application using your IAM user, be sure that the IAM policy is attached to it.
+Otherwise your calls to the Selling Partner API will fail.
+We recommend registering your application using an IAM role, as shown in this workflow, to help you better control access to your AWS resources.

-# Viewing your developer information
+# Viewing your application information

-After [registering your Selling Partner API application](#registering-your-selling-partner-api-application) you can view your developer information on the Developer Central page in Vendor Central.
+After [registering your Selling Partner API application](#registering-your-selling-partner-api-application) you can view your application information on the Developer Central page in Vendor Central.

-**To view your developer information**
+**To view your application information**

 1. Go to Vendor Central for your marketplace.
-See [Vendor Central URIs](#vendor-central-uris) for a list of URIs by marketplace.
+See [Vendor Central URLs](#vendor-central-urls) for a list of URLs by marketplace.

 2. Sign in using the credentials for the vendor account that identifies you as a Selling Partner API developer.
-For more information, see [Registering as a developer](#registering-as-a-developer) and [Registering your Selling Partner API application](#registering-your-selling-partner-api-application).
+For more information, see [Registering as a developer](#registering-as-a-developer).

-3. Direct your browser to the Vendor Central developer console for your marketplace.
-To get the URI:

-   1. Go to [Vendor Central URIs](#vendor-central-uris) to get the Vendor Central domain for your marketplace.

-   2. Append the following to the domain: <code>/sellingpartner/developerconsole.</code>

-      Example URI for the US marketplace: https://vendorcentral.amazon.com/sellingpartner/developerconsole
+3. In the **Integration** menu, click **API Integration**.

    The **Developer Central** page appears, displaying the application name and the IAM user ARN for each of your registered applications.